sathwik02022002/WolfJobs/README.md

 - Open a new terminal window and navigate to the frontend directory: *cd frontend*

-- Install the required packages: *npm i*
+- Install the required packages: *npm install*

 - Start the development server: *npm run dev*